FrankieJLyons/Portfolio-Work/README.md

 - Very randomly, a ball may ignore a paddle?
 (Caused by time factor, may need tweaking)
 - Balls may bounce off each other and go same direction
-- Score can go below zero
+- Move any key inputs out of draw method

 To Add:

-- Restart mechanic / next level mechanic
+- next level mechanic
 - Menu
 - Deflector mechanic?
 - Magnet mechananic?